 Fernandez, born in Cuba, had been playing baseball with the Miami Marlins since 2011 when he was drafted.
 He quickly became well-known and began playing in the major leagues just a couple of years later.
 He was named Rookie of the Year in 2013, and became an American citizen soon after.
 Fernandez was reportedly “on the cusp of signing a contract that would have paid him $30 million a year,” and his estate is currently valued at around $2-3 million.

 Drugs and alcohol related accidents occur everyday and can have devastating effects on the families of those killed or injured.
 If you or a loved one has been hurt by someone under the influence, an experienced personal injury attorney can increase your chance for just compensation.
-Call the Law Office of Jeremy Rosenthal today for a free case consultation at (303) 825-2223 or contact us online.
+Call the personal injury Law Office of Jeremy Rosenthal today for a free case consultation at (303) 825-2223.